-Calling itself “the West’s oldest independent bookseller,” Books Inc. is a San Francisco and South Bay favorite, with three stores in the city and several on the Peninsula.
-Featuring a wide range of books — including children’s selections, cookbooks and Jewish titles — the stores regularly host authors’ readings.
+Calling itself “the West’s oldest independent bookseller,” Books Inc. is a San Francisco and South Bay favorite (and with J. readers as well), with three stores in the city and several on the Peninsula.
+Featuring a wide range of books — including children’s selections, cookbooks and Jewish titles — the stores regularly host authors’ readings (during normal times.)

 Green Apple Books